sd2beatles/MySQL-recipe-in-English-/chapter_8.md

 - _what is good about Subquery way?_

-The use of ORDER BY AND LIMIT in the subquery would relieve the burden of storing ranks of each cateogry in the pre-processed data set.
+The use of ORDER BY AND LIMIT in the subquery would relieve the burden of storing ranks of each cateogry in the pre-processed result set.
 Therefore, in our case, we do not see any need of stroing the field named rank in product_sale_ranking.